albebaubles/EmbellishForXcode/README.md

 - Sort (asc & desc)  - Sort the selected lines

 - Format Swift  -- This is a direct copy from https://github.com/Jintin/Swimat

+## License

+The module is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).